Preparing Your Company for a Sale and How to Get the Help You Need

 2. Treat your company as a product.

 A potential buyer will be doing due diligence.
 What will he or she find?
 Are there key employees who should be brought into the sales process?
 Is your intellectual property properly protected?
 Do your sales metrics, customer base, and product pipeline impress?
 Is your technology state of the art?
+Is your real estate properly valued?

 You know your company best.
-If there are areas where you might be vulnerable, look for experts who can come in, quickly assess the situation, then create and implement a plan to address those vulnerabilities.
+If there are areas where you might be vulnerable, look for experts who can come in, quickly assess the situation, and then create and implement a plan to address those vulnerabilities.

 If the problem is operational, look for an interim Chief Operating Officer.
 If the gap is in technology, consider an interim Chief Information Officer who can upgrade your tech.